After Libya flood, unexploded weapons pose new risk

 According to the Libyan Mine Action Centre (LibMAC), 162 mines and explosive remnants of War (ERW) accidents were reported across Libya from May 2020 to March 2022, resulting in a total of 329 casualties – 132 killed and 197 injured – of which 76 percent were civilians.

-Mapping explosives in conflict zones
+Finding explosives in conflict zones

 Normally, records that hold information on the location of explosives are kept by governments and national authorities.
 However, as Libya remains administratively divided, the national repository is not fully equipped to store that information.